Shoshone Ice Caves: A Unique Family Activity in Southern Idaho

 Tips For Your Trip

 Ride sharing is prevalent.
 Outside of any sponsored event activities in which transportation was provided to us, we utilized Uber for practically everything except for the Caverns (which was event sponsored).
-We never had an issue with any drivers and never waited longer than a few minutes for one to show up.
+We never had an issue with any drivers and never waited longer than a few minutes for one to arrive.

 Idaho’s Mammoth Cave: The Perfect Family Friendly Destination